nemishmehta/restaurant_dashboard/README.md

 ## Usage

 1. Navigate to the directory where the files have been cloned.
+2. Create a directory called 'data' and upload csv files of database.
-2. Open 'merge_tables_in_one.ipynb' and run the notebook to get one full csv file.
+3. Open 'merge_tables_in_one.ipynb' and run the notebook to get one full csv file.
-3. Type - `streamlit run main.py` to run the project. --> This should open an interface on your browser.
+4. Type - `streamlit run main.py` to run the project. --> This should open an interface on your browser.
-4. The dashboard will be visible on the interface.
+5. The dashboard will be visible on the interface.
-5. Navigate through the dashboard and select options based on preferences.
+6. Navigate through the dashboard and select options based on preferences.

 ## Future Releases (To-do)
 1. Optimize codebase.